hassan-ghanem/c7-wanaku-mcp-example/README.md

 ---

-# Execution Loop
+## Execution Loop

 1. BPMN fetches available tools from Wanaku.
 2. LLM evaluates the request.
-3. If a tool is required:

-   * BPMN triggers the Wanaku worker.
+3. If a tool is required, BPMN triggers the Wanaku worker.
 4. Wanaku executes the selected MCP tool.
 5. Tool result is returned to the process.
 6. BPMN loops back to the LLM.